ssube/noicejs/README.md

-## noicejs
+## noice
-### Extremely thin dependency injection
+### Extremely thin Dependency Injection

-This is a DI library for JS, based on Google's Guice library.
+inspired by Google's Guice library and written with idiomatic JS.

-While the examples use ES6 classes and ES7 decorators, you can simply attach the right properties to your constructor function and noicejs will happily inject your dependencies.
+While the examples use ES6 classes and ES7 decorators, you can simply attach the same properties to your constructor function and noice will happily inject your dependencies.

 ## Getting Started
-For noice to inject dependencies, you need to create objects through an `Injector`.
-Each injector takes a list of modules, which bind the dependency.
-The `create` method takes a constructor and parameters, returning a new instance of the object.

-### Injector
+Consider a `User` class that needs to fetch data from the server, but may be running on the same node or making a network request.

+First, decorate your class.
+You can attach any number of dependencies, by super class, and noice will pass them into the
+constructor:

+    @Inject(Server)
+    class User {
+      constructor(server, id) {
+        this.data = server.getUserData(id);
+      }
+    }

-First, declare a `Module` and `Injector`:
+Next, declare a `Module` to link your implementation to the
+interface:

+    import {Server} from './abstract/Server';
+    import {NetworkServer} from './network/Server';
-    import {Injector, Module} from 'noice';
+    import {Module} from 'noice';

-    class MyModule extends Module {
+    class NetworkModule extends Module {
       configure() {
-        this.bind(MyInterface).to(MyImplementation);
+        this.bind(Server).to(NetworkServer);
       }
     }

-    const injector = new Injector(new MyModule());

-This will register your dependencies and pass them into any decorated constructors.
-You only need to override the `configure` method on the `Module`.

-### Create
-Next, decorate your class and use the `Injector` to `create` an instance:
+Finally, create an `Injector` with your module and use the injector to create a `User`:

-    import {Inject} from 'noice';

-    @Inject(MyInterface)
+    const injector = new Injector(new NetworkModule());
+    const user = injector.create(User, 3);

+noice will look at the decorated constructor, look up the correct class (or instance) for each dependency, and instantiate the class with the dependency.
+This is especially useful for widely shared instances, like a connection pool or configuration.

+Any additional parameters you pass to `create` will be passed on to the constructor.

+You can also call a decorated factory method using `execute` and noice will inject dependencies in the same way:

     class User {
+      @Inject(Server)
-      constructor(instance) {
+      static createUser(server, id) {
-        this.foo = instance.bar();
+        return new User(server.getUserData(id));
       }
     }

-    injector.create(User);
+    injector.execute(User.createUser, scope, 3);

 ## Providers
 If your module is providing a more complex dependency, you